ibm-cloud-docs/power-iaas/configuring-custom-image.md

   ![Creating a Cloud Object Storage bucket](./images/console-create-bucket-fields.png "Creating a Cloud Object Storage bucket"){: caption="Figure 1.
 Creating a Cloud Object Storage bucket" caption-side="bottom"}

-Objects are limited to 200 MB when uploaded through the console unless you use the Aspera high-speed transfer plug-in.
+Objects are limited to 200 MB when uploaded through the console unless you use the Aspera High-Speed Transfer plug-in.
 Larger objects (up to 10 TB) can also be split into parts and uploaded in parallel using the API.
 Object keys can be up to 1024 characters in length, and it's best to avoid any characters that might be problematic in a web address.
 These special characters (*?*, *=*, *<*, etc.) might cause unwanted behavior if not URL-encoded.
-For more information, see the [Cloud Object Storage tutorial]/docs/cloud-object-storage?topic=cloud-object-storage-getting-started).
+For more information, see the [Cloud Object Storage tutorial](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started).

 ## Generating secret and access keys with Hash-based Message Authentication Code (HMAC)
 {: #access-keys}